Having influence is not about elevating self, but about lifting others. – Sheri L. Dew

 The message now sinks even deeper into the values filter.

 Our values are nothing more than emotional interpretations and labels for our experiences.
-We value that, which we consider to be important and worthy to our lives.
-We will therefore interpret the speaker’s message in accordance with our highest set of values.
+We value that, which we consider to be important and worthy of our lives.
+We will, therefore, interpret the speaker’s message in accordance with our highest set of values.

 Each of these values is significant and will ever so slightly alter the message of the speaker to ensure that it fits with what we value most in this world.

 Filter 5: Beliefs

 Next, the speaker’s message passes through our belief filter.
 This filter is riddled with deep conviction about the world, ourselves, society and other people.
 It is tinged with biased perspectives, self-limitations, and emotional assumptions.